Skip to content

 Threat Intelligence Sources

 Threat intelligence platforms, feeds, and publishers are numerous.
 Some are branded, and some open-source.
 A security team will often subscribe to several of these resources, to stay abreast of new developments in the cyber threat landscape.
-Threat intelligence platforms (TIPs) offer threat data in machine-consumable form, so it can be integrated with existing security tools.
+Threat intelligence platforms (TIPs) offer threat data in machine-consumable form, so it can be integrated with existing threat detection tools and systems to enhance response strategies.
 Typically, these feeds provide static data points, like known bad IP addresses and malware hashes, so they alone will not provide enough context to detect behavioral patterns.

 The other intelligence sources will inform your DE program, including information from industry information sharing and analysis centers (ISACs), government and law enforcement bulletins, and cybersecurity news feeds, especially if they contain more contextual data based on Tactics, Techniques, and Procedures (TTPs) described in the MITRE ATT&CK framework.
 Context about the attacker is invaluable, as the tools, tactics and techniques are the hardest for the attacker to change.